Hinulugang Taktak: Geography and geology

 Located around 1.7 km from the Antipolo Cathedral, the falls can be accessed through Taktak Road.
 The park contains the headwaters of the Sapang Baho River (also known as Antipolo River and Taktak River), which flows to Laguna de Bay through the Manggahan Floodway.
 Due to the accumulated water pollution, it was deemed unsafe for recreational purposes such as swimming.
 The falls have a height of 21.5 meters (70.5 feet) and a width of 25.8 meters (84.6 feet).
 The rocks beneath the Quaternary soil are Miocene layers.
-However, the area itself is susceptible to erosion, landslides, and earthquakes.
+However, the area is susceptible to erosion, landslides, and earthquakes.

 Biology and ecology

-There are at least 11 species of trees in the area, including Senna spectabilis, Cananga odorata, Swietenia macrophylla, Pterocarpus indicus, Chrysophyllum cainito, Artocarpus heterophyllus, Persea americana, Sandoricum koetjape, Mangifera indica, Averrhoa bilimbi, and Cocos nucifera.
+At least 11 species of trees can be found in the area, including Senna spectabilis, Cananga odorata, Swietenia macrophylla, Pterocarpus indicus, Chrysophyllum cainito, Artocarpus heterophyllus, Persea americana, Sandoricum koetjape, Mangifera indica, Averrhoa bilimbi, and Cocos nucifera.
 While there is no report of endemic or endangered species present, animal species in the area include Varanus salvator, Python reticulatus, and Draco volans.

 Recreation

-Facilities began to be built as part of the continuing rehabilitation effort starting in 2002.
+Starting in 2002, facilities began to be built as part of the continuing rehabilitation effort.
 Due to water pollution, the river itself was deemed unsafe for swimming.
 As an alternative, a nearby pool was constructed for swimmers.
 Private resorts and hotels have also been built near the area.
 Since its designation as a national park and its consequent rehabilitation, visitors have steadily increased from 45,563 in 1995 to 83,431 in 2004.
 This raised the profile of Hinulugang Taktak as the nation's second most popular national park, following the Ninoy Aquino Parks and Wildlife Center.
-As of 2008, it also recorded the third largest income for any protected area in the Philippines with 11.1 million pesos, following the Ninoy Aquino Parks and Wildlife Center (first) and the Mount Apo Natural Park (second).
+As of 2008, it recorded the third largest income for any protected area in the Philippines with 11.1 million pesos, following the Ninoy Aquino Parks and Wildlife Center (first) and the Mount Apo Natural Park (second).